juliaguida/oystercard/apprenticeship_module_outlines.md

 * Pair using the driver-navigator style
 * Follow an effective debugging process

-### Stretch goals

-Not everyone will get onto these and that's OK – there will be plenty more time to work on them.

-* Test drive a more complex application, with several classes that work together
-* Use doubles and stubs to isolate your unit tests
-* Use static code analysis tools to gain insight into the quality of your code

 #### The broader course goals relevant to this module are...

 * I test-drive my code